f1r4s/Str4W/README.md

 ![](header.png)

+## Installation

+This application has been developed with Python 3.7.9 (recommended).
+Although, it should work with previous (and future probably) versions of python (> 3.6).

+Windows:
+   - `pip install -r requirements.txt` to install the required dependencies.
+   - `python main.py` to run the application.

+Linux:
+   - `pip3 install -r requirements.txt` to install the required dependencies.
+   - `python3 main.py` to run the application.

 ## Usage example

 The CLI is pretty straightforward.
 The commands are documented, so the user can get a description by using `help <command>`.